Department for Work and Pensions: Disability and Carers Service

 The department has been found to frequently invite disabled people to interviews in buildings which are themselves not accessible to people with disabilities.
 When the person does not attend the interview they deny the person disability benefits, causing malnutrition and destitution.
-The DWP systematically underpaid disabled claimants who were transferred from Incapacity Benefit to Employment and Support allowance risking hardship for claimants.
-A cross party committee of MP's, the Public Accounts Committee accused the DWP of a culture of indifference to claimants.
+The DWP systematically underpaid disabled claimants who were transferred from Incapacity Benefit to Employment and Support allowance, risking hardship for claimants.
+A cross party committee of MPs, the Public Accounts Committee accused the DWP of a culture of indifference to claimants.

-Since at least 2020 DWP has had a policy of cold-calling vulnerable and disabled people to attempt to pressure them into accept lower benefit claims than they were legally entitled.
+Since at least 2020 DWP has had a policy of cold-calling vulnerable and disabled people to attempt to pressure them into accepting lower benefit claims than they were legally entitled.
 In July 2021 the DWP agreed to stop after it was threatened with legal action.

 Disability Confident scheme

 DWP administers the Disability Confident scheme, which supports employers to employ people with disabilities and to maintain the employment of staff who become disabled.
 The scheme operates as three levels: